chibisnorlax/acnhfaq/island-life.md

 *Coming soon: In-game Snowboy visual!*

 ### Other Snowboy mechanics!
-Snowboys have a bunch of different reward cases depending on the player.
 - Only one Snowboy can be built per day.
 - If the Snowboy built is the first one ever by the player, the builder will be awarded a Frozen DIY and 1 large snowflake regardless of perfection.
 - If the Snowboy is perfect, the builder is rewarded a frozen DIY and 1 large snowflake.
 However: